Welcome to the fastest growing section of the Club!

-The Girls’ Section has over 300 female members with teams playing child friendly and competitive football in the Hertfordshire Girls Football Partnership League.
-In the 2021-22 season, we had more than 20 league teams playing from U8s to U18s
+The Girls’ Section has over 400 female members with teams playing child friendly and competitive football in the Hertfordshire Girls Football Partnership League.
+In the 2023-24 season, we had almost 30 league teams playing from U8s to U18s

-We are also excited to have introduced the coaching curriculum recently developed by a professional coach to our U7 girls for the 21/22 season.
+We are also excited to have introduced the coaching curriculum developed by our Head of Football Development (a professional coach) to our Girls’ section from the Under 7s in the 21/22 season onwards.
 This is great news, not just for the girls, but also for any mums and dads who would like to coach or run girls’ squads.
 The supportive framework of the coaching curriculum is the perfect introduction to coaching for people of any football ability.
 All you need is a passion to provide a safe, fun and supportive environment for girls to enjoy and develop as players.

 A lot of our year groups are oversubscribed, but there may be scope to create additional squads if we have enough players and volunteers.
 Please register interest for your daughter by joining our waitlist and please let us know if you have capacity to volunteer in any way at the Club.

-We operate one to two girls’ squads across most year groups between U8s to U18s.
+We operate two to three girls’ squads across most year groups between U8s to U18s.
 Our U7s train as a year group and girls will be placed into match squads at the end of their first season with us.

 Our girls’ squads play in the Hertfordshire Girls Football Partnership League, which runs ‘child friendly’ (non-competitive leagues) for U8s to U11s and competitive leagues for U12s and above.
 In a typical season squads will play around 20 league matches.